Skip to main content

 7 mentions Positive Neutral Negative

-• “But if you're blessed with an intimate familiarity with American diesels and you're looking for a true imitation of reality, then you'll likely end up grinding your teeth in annoyance at the litany of small peeves and annoyances; they add up.”
+• “If you're familiar with American diesels and seek a true imitation of reality, you'll likely end up grinding your teeth in annoyance at the many small peeves and annoyances; they add up.”

 • “You'll need a second life for grinding.”